 If a workplace violence emergency is so severe as to trigger a lockdown or evacuation of the workplace according to the School’s safety plan, such as when firearms are involved or a when an intruder has entered the campus with violent or criminal intent, OCS will initiate and follow the emergency procedures set forth in its school safety plan.

-If a workplace violence emergency does not rise to the level of a school-wide response but is ongoing and entails potential or threatened loss of life or significant injury to any person at the workplace, any other employees witnessing or experiencing the workplace violence incident must report the incident as soon as possible to [HR CONTACT and/or other responsible administrator or security personnel, if any] by calling them on the phone or by whichever alternative means would reach them fastest.
+If a workplace violence emergency does not rise to the level of a school-wide response but is ongoing and entails potential or threatened loss of life or significant injury to any person at the workplace, any other employees witnessing or experiencing the workplace violence incident must report the incident as soon as possible to HR Coordinator and/or other responsible administrator, by calling them on the phone or by whichever alternative means would reach them fastest.

-[If security personnel or a school resource officer is present on campus, insert procedures for alerting such security personnel/resource officer and list steps the security personnel/officer will take as part of their job duties/contract].

-[If no security personnel or school resource officer are present or those present are not capable of addressing the workplace violence incident within the scope of their job duties, insert procedures for calling law enforcement.]
+If it is deemed appropriate, law enforcement should be contacted immediately by calling 911.

 Training Procedures